adilkadivala/GSoC-2025/final-report.md

 ### **2. Developing Frontend for Student and Admin**
 After finalizing designs and mentor feedback, I started developing the portals using **React (Vite) with TypeScript**, **ShadCN**, and **Tailwind CSS**.
 I followed best practices for reusability and structure.

+- **CMS**: build a CMS using TIPTAP editor in admin dashbaord,
+- **Web-Builder**:Developed A Drag and Drop Website-builder page using puck Editor.
 - **Error Boundary**: Initially, if one component broke, it crashed the whole app.
 I solved this by implementing error boundaries so that only the faulty component fails while the rest of the app continues working.

 ---